With competitive salaries and comprehensive benefits, HRA offers a team working environment focusing on the career growth needs of each employee.

 - Ability to remember and follow detailed instructions

-- Willingness to travel throughout the Pacific Northwest (and, rarely, the rest of the U.S.)
+- Willingness to travel throughout the Pacific Northwest and the rest of the U.S. (especially the west)

-Candidates should assume that 50-60 percent of their time will be spent in the field, and at least 25 percent of that travel will be outside of Seattle.
-Only qualified candidates with an advanced degree will be interviewed.
-The position will be open until filled.
+Candidates should assume that 30-60 percent of their time will be spent in the field, and at least 25-30 percent of that travel will be outside of Seattle.
+Only qualified candidates with an advanced degree will be considered for interviews.
 Interviews will be conducted with qualified applicants as they apply, and position will remain open until filled.
-Full benefits package includes annual bonus, vacation, sick leave, holidays, medical insurance, 401K, etc. HRA is an EEO employer.
-Annual Salary Range $50,000-55,000, based on skills and experience.
+HRA offers competitive compensation and a full benefits package that includes vacation, sick leave, holidays, medical insurance, and 401K.

-Please submit a letter of interest and résumé with references to Human Resources at HR @ hrassoc . com.
+Please submit a letter of interest, résumé with three references and a short writing sample to Human Resources at HR @ hrassoc . com.
 No phone calls, please.

-An Equal opportunity employer.
+Equal opportunity/veterans/disabled.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or protected veteran status and will not be discriminated against on the basis of disability.

 HRA is an Equal Opportunity Employer/Veterans/Disabled